1706 Establishment: 80-gun third-rates

-Eight of the older type of two-decker 80-gun ships were rebuilt as three-deckers under the 1706 Establishment - the Boyne and Humber launched in 1708, the Russell in 1709, the Dorsetshire in 1712, the Newark and Shrewsbury in 1713, Cambridge in 1715 and Torbay in 1719.
-In addition, two new ships were built to this specification as replacements for ships lost in 1707 - the Devonshire and Cumberland both being launched in 1710.
+Eight of the older type of two-decker 80-gun ships were rebuilt as three-deckers under the 1706 Establishment – the Boyne and Humber launched in 1708, the Russell in 1709, the Dorsetshire in 1712, the Newark and Shrewsbury in 1713, Cambridge in 1715 and Torbay in 1719.
+In addition, two new ships were built to this specification as replacements for ships lost in 1707 – the Devonshire and Cumberland both being launched in 1710.

 The ships were initially armed with 80 guns as per the 1703 Establishment of Guns, as shown in the table at right.
 The 1716 Establishment of Guns replaced the 24-pounder guns on the lower deck by an equal number of 32-lb.
-It also added one pair of 6-lb to the upper deck, removing one pair of 6-lb from the quarter deck.
+It also added one pair of 6-lb to the upper deck, removing one pair of 6-lb from the quarterdeck.

 70-gun third-rates

-Following the loss of four 70-gun ships in a single night during the Great Storm on 27 November 1703, four replacements were ordered from the Royal Dockyards just three weeks later - the Northumberland, Resolution and Stirling Castle being launched in 1705 and the Nassau in 1707.
-Another four were ordered in 1705-1706, again from the Dockyards - the Elizabeth and Restoration launched in 1706, while another Resolution and Captain were launched in 1708.
-Subsequently, two more ships were newbuilt (the Grafton and Hampton Court, both launched in 1709) and three rebuilt from existing third-rates (the Edgar and Yarmouth in 1709, and Orford in 1713) by contract; and another five were rebuilt in the Dockyards - the Royal Oak, Expedition, Suffolk, Monmouth and Revenge.
+Following the loss of four 70-gun ships in a single night during the Great Storm on 27 November 1703, four replacements were ordered from the Royal Dockyards just three weeks later – the Northumberland, Resolution and Stirling Castle being launched in 1705 and the Nassau in 1707.
+Another four were ordered in 1705-1706, again from the Dockyards – the Elizabeth and Restoration launched in 1706, while another Resolution and Captain were launched in 1708.
+Subsequently, two more ships were newbuilt (the Grafton and Hampton Court, both launched in 1709) and three rebuilt from existing third-rates (the Edgar and Yarmouth in 1709, and Orford in 1713) by contract; and another five were rebuilt in the Dockyards – the Royal Oak, Expedition, Suffolk, Monmouth and Revenge.

 The ships were initially armed with 70 guns as per the 1703 Establishment of Guns, as shown in the table at right.
 Under the 1716 Establishment, a thirteenth pair of 24-lb was added on the lower deck, while the demi-culverins (9-lb) on the upper deck were upgraded to 12-lb.
-An extra pair of 6-lb was added to the quarter deck, while the 3-lb were removed from the roundhouse to retain the total at 70 guns.
+An extra pair of 6-lb was added to the quarterdeck, while the 3-lb were removed from the roundhouse to retain the total at 70 guns.